Gambling, drinking monks raise hell in South Korea

 "Basically, Buddhist rules say don't steal.
 Look at what they did, they abused money from Buddhists for gambling," Seongho said.

-The behavior of the supposedly abstemious monks has led to Korean media speculation of a power split within the order.
+The behaviour of the supposedly abstemious monks has led to Korean media speculation of a power split within the order.

 Seongho said he had obtained a thumb drive that contains a video clip from a camera hidden in the hotel.
 He would not say who his source was because of recent threats made against him.